 Experimental Agents page

 The experimental Agents page loads faster for a large number of agents and allows quickly switching between agent details.

 The page provides a better hierarchical view of agent pools and makes it easier to see all their assigned projects and cloud images.

 The All Agents view gives a quick preview of all agents' statuses and allows managing them side by side, on a single dashboard.

 Experimental Queue page

-We are actively working on the new representation of the build queue.
-It is still in progress and not displayed by default yet, but you can already switch to it by clicking the test-tube icon in the upper right corner of the screen.
+Since TeamCity 2020.2.2, the new queue is displayed by default.
+In earlier versions, you can switch to it by clicking the test-tube icon in the upper right corner of the screen.